aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/activexcontrolbase/_index.md

 ```

-Gets and sets the type of icon displayed as the mouse pointer for the control.
+the type of icon displayed as the mouse pointer for the control.

 **Returns:**
 int